-Nirvan began teaching himself animation while studying philosophy at New College.
-He went on to earn an MFA in Experimental Animation from CalArts.
-His animated short films The Box Man and The Three of Us have screened in festivals worldwide, winning numerous awards.
-Nirvan's collaborative experiment The 1 Second Film project is among the first crowdfunded films.
+Nirvan began making films while studying philosophy at New College and then went to CalArts where he earned an MFA in Experimental Animation.
+His animated short films have screened in festivals worldwide, from Cannes to Annecy, winning numerous awards.
+While a student at CalArts, Nirvan began a collaborative experiment called The 1 Second Film, which became one of the first crowd funded films in 2001.

 Nirvan serves on the boards of Imagination Foundation and CicLAvia, and has received the Dan Eldon Creative Activist Award and the Innovation in Action award.
 He is currently developing a scripted series with HBO, and also directing a feature-length documentary about Larry Walters, the 1982 lawnchair balloonist.

 Nirvan speaks around the world about the critical need to foster the creativity of every child, and the potential of every moment to have an impact.